 Navigating the London Coliseum Seating Plan

 Holding the honor of being the biggest theatre in London, the London Coliseum has 2263 seats in total that are spread across four sections namely, stalls, dress circle, upper circle and balcony.
 The theatre is vast and figuring out the best seats can be a bit of a challenge if you're unaware of the seating plan.
 Let's look at each section in detail to help you identify the best seats in the London Coliseum.
-You might want to know this essential information before heading out to watch On Your Feet!
-The Story of Emilio and Gloria Estefan or Hairspray.
+You might want to know this essential information about the London Coliseum seating plan before heading out to watch Hairspray.

 London Coliseum - The Mask of Orpheus Ticket Prices